yasminessam96/Yasmin-Essam/Test Design, Bug Reporting and Test Automation.md

 2. Search for word 'instabug' and press Enter | Assert a list of results is displayed
 3. Click on first link | Assert we navigate to another page that contains the word 'instabug' in content

+### TestCase 14: Search for a non english word
+Steps | Expected Results/Assertions
+1. Open duckduckgo.com | Assert page loaded
+2. Search for word "محمد صلاح" and press Enter | Assert number of results are 10; Assert each link contains the word "محمد صلاح"

+#### Other test cases that are not automated:

+### TestCase 15: Check the color of previously visited links
+Steps | Expected Results/Assertions
+1. Open duckduckgo.com | Assert page loaded
+2. Search for word "instabug" and press Enter | Assert the first link color is blue
+3. Click on the first link, wait for page to load then press back in your browser | Assert link color is now purple

+### TestCase 16: Check images, news, maps and videos section after search
+Steps | Expected Results/Assertions
+1. Open duckduckgo.com | Assert page loaded
+2. Search for word "instabug" and press Enter | Assert the first link color is blue
+3. Click on images | Assert images are related to 'instabug'
+4. Click on videos | Assert videos are related to 'instabug'
+5. Click on news | Assert news are related to 'instabug'
+6. Click on maps | Assert it shows instabug's location